k0rventen/smartcity/README.md

 ## Smart scenarios

-The aforementionned sensors allows us to create some scenarios that a future, smart city could integrate :
+Each Arduino is connected to a subset of the aforementionned sensors, creating some scenarios that a future, smart city could integrate :

 **Street lamps control**

 The street lamps are reacting to a light level sensor, which determines the needed brightness level of the street lamps.
 **Trash cans monitoring**

+The city trash cans are monitored through an ultrasonic sensor, it's fullness status can be reported and the garbage collector system can be adjusted accordingly.

 **Parking management**

+Every parking spot can report being taken using a hal effect sensor.

 **City's data gathering**

+The city's temperature and noise level are also monitored.

 ## How to install